neonexus/streamer-toolkit/README.md

 This [Node.js](https://nodejs.org/) server is built using the [Sails.js](https://sailsjs.com/) framework.
 It's intended to augment Twitch chat, using [Botisimo](https://botisimo.com/) to bridge the live chat and this API.
 You can find useful links at the bottom of this README file for more info.

+## Some Questions I'm Sure...

+**StreamLabs has a chatbot, why not use that instead of Botisimo?**

+Well, frankly I can't use their chatbot, I'm on a Mac; so, I've had to find other means.
+Botisimo works, is easy to configure, and is a chatbot service, instead of downloadable software, which could be useful, say if the power goes out (of course, that would require this server be running remotely as well).

+**Why run this server, why not just use a chatbot to handle these commands?**

+Because I'm a programmer, I was inspired to create, and because it allows me a greater flexibility in what is possible in live chat. `!testAlert` for example, instructs StreamLabs to send a test alert so you can adjust your overlays.
+Or `!joke` to get a random [Chuck Norris](https://chucknorris.io/) factoid.
+It has also allowed me to make use of the best parts of Botisimo, while using the loyalty system on StreamLabs for things like `!dice`, to gamble with the "tokens" viewers earn from watching.
+I also hope, that this could be a useful tool to some, be it a something to learn with, or ideally inspire some new chat feature.

+**Why Sails, and not X framework?**

+I really like Sails.
+It's well structured, well defined, and open to configuration.
+Just [check out the controller](../../blob/master/api/controllers/general/joke.js) for the `!joke` command.
+It's clean, simple to understand, and has it's own documentation built into the JavaScript file itself, making custom documentation a breeze, while providing enforcement of input constraints, with simple instructions.

 ## Index

 * [Current Commands](#current-commands)